- Certificate Overview

 What is the GEDS Certificate?

-- Provide the analytical tools and frameworks necessary for assessing and addressing the long-term social, economic, and environmental impacts of energy projects.
+- Provides the analytical tools and frameworks necessary for assessing and addressing the long-term social, economic, and environmental impacts of oil and gas projects.

-- Introduce “best-practices” for creating energy projects that benefit all stakeholders (communities, companies, governments) in developing nations.
+- Introduces “best-practices” for creating energy projects that benefit all stakeholders (communities, companies, governments) in developing nations and new production regions.

-The Global Energy, Development, and Sustainability (GEDS) graduate certificate offers students a unique, multi-disciplinary curriculum focused on the petroleum industry and society.
-Our classes are designed and taught by savvy UH faculty and energy experts from Houston and beyond in an environment of academic rigor and diverse real life international industry and civil society experience.
-The GEDS certificate is the only one of its kind, teaching critical and timely theory, practice, and skill sets in global oil and gas history, economics, environmental impacts and policy, legal frameworks, community engagement, social justice, corporate social responsibility, human resource management, and risk analysis.
+The Graduate Certificate in Global Energy, Development, and Sustainability (GEDS) provides students with such skills, imparting them through a unique, multi-disciplinary curriculum focused on the petroleum industry and its impact on societies.
+Classes are designed and taught by UH faculty and local/international energy experts with long academic, industry, and civil society/NGO experience.
+The certificate is one-of-a-kind, providing critical and timely knowledge, theory, and skill sets from fields such as business, economics, global oil and gas history, anthropology, environmental law/policy, international petroleum law, human rights law, political science, industrial occupational psychology, human resource management, corporate social responsibility, and risk analysis.

 What types of knowledge will I gain, and how will it improve my professional skills?